zhimin-z/zzhao.github.io/_pages/about.md

   - /about.html
 ---

-Zhimin Zhao is an assistant lecturer in [Harbour Education](https://www.cetustalk.com/).
+Zhimin Zhao is a mentor in [Harbour Education](https://www.cetustalk.com/).
 Before that, he was a software engineer of [Deluxe](https://www.bydeluxe.com/) and [Take-Two Interactive](https://www.take2games.com).
 He received his Master degree from the University of Pennsylvania in 2016 and Bachelor degree from Beijing Institute of Technology in 2014.

 Research Interest
 ======